Alkanet, Common Anchusa

 - Plant Common Bugloss in a garden, no matter how well-contained its enclosure may seem.

 - Compost any plant material.
-Instead, dispose of Common Bugloss in the general/household waste stream at the landfill as the seeds will be able to persist the composting process.
+Instead, dispose of Common Bugloss in the general/household waste stream at the landfill, as the seeds are likely to survive the composting process.

-- Move soil, gravel, or fill material that has been contaminated with Common Bugloss.
+- Move soil, gravel, or fill material contaminated with Common Bugloss.

 We recommend that any herbicide application is carried out by a person holding a valid BC Pesticide Applicator Certificate.
 Before selecting and applying herbicides, you must review and follow herbicide labels and application rates; municipal, regional, provincial and federal laws and regulations; species-specific treatment recommendations, and site-specific goals and objectives.

-- Spokane Country Noxious Weed Control Board, https://www.nwcb.wa.gov/images/weeds/Common-Bugloss_Spokane.pdf
+- Washington State Noxious Weed Control Board, Common Bugloss, https://www.nwcb.wa.gov/weeds/common-bugloss